Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 04 : Merge Intervals.md

 One fact that we are not utilizing is that each employee list is individually sorted!

-How about we take the first interval of each employee and insert it in a `Min Heap`.
-This `Min Heap` can always give us the interval with the smallest start time.
-Once we have the smallest start-time interval, we can then compare it with the next smallest start-time interval (again from the `Heap`) to find the gap.
+How about we take the first interval of each employee and insert it in a <i>Min-Heap</i>.
+This <i>Min-Heap</i> can always give us the interval with the smallest `startTime`.
+Once we have the smallest start-time interval, we can then compare it with the next smallest start-time interval (again from the <i>Heap</i> to find the gap.
 This interval comparison is similar to what we suggested in the previous approach.

-Whenever we take an interval out of the `Min Heap`, we can insert the same employee’s next interval.
+Whenever we take an interval out of the <i>Min-Heap</i>, we can insert the same employee’s next interval.
 This also means that we need to know which interval belongs to which employee.
 - The above algorithm’s time complexity is `O(N*logK)`, where `N` is the total number of intervals, and `K` is the total number of employees.
 This is because we are iterating through the intervals only once (which will take `O(N)`), and every time we process an interval, we remove (and can insert) one interval in the` Min Heap`, (which will take `O(logK)`.
 At any time, the heap will not have more than `K` elements.
 - The space complexity of the above algorithm will be `O(K)` as at any time, the heap will not have more than `K` elements.